ruby2js/ruby2js/docs/src/_examples/stimulus/tips-gotchas.md

        arguments.
      * **Never** use parenthesis on definitions of attribute reader / property getters.
-     * **Never** use parenthesis on calls to attribute reader / property getters.

      If you follow these rules, you will never have a problem.
-All but the last example ([Content Loader])(content-loader).
-Followed these rules.
+All but the last example ([Content Loader](content-loader)) followed these rules.

      The lack of strong typing in both Ruby and JavaScript makes exceptions difficult as type inferencing will only get you so far.
-The one exception is the value of `this` / `self` within the definition of classes, the type of which is very much known.
+The one exception is the value of `this` / `self` within the definition of classes, the type of which is always very much known.

-     If you are careful on your method and accesssor definitions, then references to these methods and attributes within the class can be determined at compile time, enabling the omission of parenthesis in intra-class calls.
+     If you are careful on your method and accesssor *definitions*, then *references* to these methods and attributes within the class can be determined at compile time, enabling the omission of parenthesis in intra-class calls even when there are no arguments.

      It just so happens that Stimulus hits this sweet spot as every definition is a class.